Living in a Conservation Area

 How being in a conservation area can affect you

 Although conservation areas mean some extra planning controls and considerations, these exist to protect the historic and architectural elements which make the place special.
 They are most likely to affect owners who want to work on the outside of their building or any trees on their property.
+For further information on conservation areas and how they are managed, please see our planning advice page on conservation areas.

 Being in a conservation area might mean that your house is affected by special controls (called 'Article 4 Directions'), which restrict work you can normally do without planning permission such as replacing a door or window or altering gutters and downpipes.